1. Who we are and what this policy is about.

 3. Do I need to consent to this policy?

 No, you do not need to sign or consent to this policy.
 By completing the application form with 1st Choice you consented to the collection and disclosure of personal information in relation to your lease application.
 Our standard terms and conditions also deal with your rights in relation to privacy and disputes.
-If you proceed with the application, you will be deemed to have review this policy and consent to its terms.
+If you proceed with the application, you will be deemed to have reviewed this policy and consent to its terms.

 You do not have to disclose Personal Information to us.
 If you do not agree or do not provide some or all of the information requested, we may not be able to process or accept your application.